Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Highest Protection Level

-- Higher energy absorption: Protects bones and joints better during accidents.
+- Higher energy absorption: Reduces load to bones and joints during severe impacts.

 | CE Level | Impact Energy Absorption (kJ) | Abrasion Resistance | Typical Use |